 The rest of the things that you can do highly depends on the country you are planning to visit.
 You can find pet import regulations for over 200 countries here.

-Besides all the above-mentioned steps needed to take before you leave on a trip, you also should consider taking a health certificate with you just in case if something goes wrong and you need to visit the vet.
+Besides all the above-mentioned steps needed to take before you leave on a trip, part of addressing your pet’s health for travel is to take a health certificate with you just in case if something goes wrong and you need to visit the vet.
 Also, make sure that you do your research and find the closest veterinarian offices available in the country you are planning to visit in case of an emergency.

 If you follow all the above-mentioned steps, you should be able to enjoy your trip.
 If there are any doubts connected with your pet’s health it would be better to leave them with a trusted friend or family member.
 Otherwise, if your pet turns out to be fully healthy, then you will be able to enjoy a very exciting trip with your travel companion!